 The thought of having spinal surgery is scary.
 We understand.
-At Norton Leatherman Spine Center, spinal surgery is a last option for treating back pain and only is considered if you have nerve damage or the condition causing the pain does not heal after a long period of time.
+At Norton Leatherman Spine Center, lumbar spinal surgery is a last option for treating back pain and only is considered if you have nerve damage or the condition causing the pain does not heal after a long period of time.
 The good news?
 Even some nerve damage may be treated without surgery to help relieve symptoms.
 Your Norton Leatherman Spine Center specialist will run a variety of tests, including X-rays and magnetic resonance imaging (MRI), to determine if you need spine surgery.

 Spinal surgery might be needed if you have: